w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 Logically we have three components:

-* A) A Substrate FRAME based parachain with a stable-coin.
-The parachain is able to mint a stable-coin directly to a target address (wallet or contract).
+* A) A Substrate FRAME based chain with a stable-coin.
+This "Fiat-chain" is able to mint a stable-coin directly to a target address (wallet or contract).
 * B) A pallet (module) with a REST API, which can read daily statements of a bank account and trigger wire-transfers.
-* C) An active component which monitors both the bank account and the parachain (listens to events) and calls the respective functionalities to keep everything in sync.
+* C) An active component which monitors both the bank account and the chain (listens to events) and calls the respective functionalities to keep everything in sync.

 See [architecture component diagram](#architecture) for a visual overview.

-### A) API specification parachain
+### A) API specification Fiat-chain

 In the center of the integration is one bank account with a specific currency like the Dollar or Euro.
 The balance of the bank account is mirrored by the total supply of a fully pegged stable-coin - 100 Euro will be 100 stable-coins.
 So if this account receives funds then new coins are minted for a specific target address.
 To find out the target wallet address (or contract) who actually will get the stable-coins, we will use a default value or a specific code on the bank-transaction (on the payment slip), which can be translated by our system to a blockchain address on Polkadot.
 So it's possible to wire-transfer to any address in the blockchain ecosystem using a freshly minted stable-coin.
 The words "freshly minted" point out the main difference to other stable-coins.

 Any holder of our stable-coin will be able to burn stable-coins.
 A burn of a stable-coin will trigger a wire-transfer (bank transfer).
 But how do we find the correct receiver's bank account?
 We use either a default or the burner can give a "clue" which can be translated to a real bank account by our system.
 A clue is flexible - it could be as simple as a username or even an old transaction id.
 In the later case you can create a burn transaction which is similar to: "Please send 5 Euro to the bank account, which sent me 100 Euro a year ago using the transaction 223445".

 We will create a basic token with `init`, `mint`, `burn`, `transfer`, `getBalance` and `getTotalBalance`. `Burn` and `transfer` will emit events and errors.
 Only the non-obvious functions will be described here.
-The parachain will be a substrate node - implementation will be based on Substrate FRAME (and creating Pallets for modules) or Substrate Core, if substrate FRAME is too limiting.
+The Fiat-chain will be a substrate node - implementation will be based on Substrate FRAME (and creating Pallets for modules) or Substrate Core, if substrate FRAME is too limiting.
 But we think using FRAME is OK.

 #### Mint: receiving FIAT funds